canonical/gateway-api-integrator-operator/docs/tutorial/getting-started.md

 ## What you'll do
 This tutorial will walk you through deploying the gateway-api-integrator charm; you will:
 1. Deploy and configure the gateway-api-integrator charm
-2. Establish an itegration with a TLS provider charm
+2. Establish an integration with a TLS provider charm

 ## Prerequisites
 * A kubernetes cluster with a gateway controller installed.